ray-project/ray-llm/models/README.md

 #### Prompt Format
 A prompt format is used to convert a chat completions API input into a prompt to feed into the LLM engine.
-The format is a dictionary where the key refers to one of the chat actors and the value is a string template for which to convert the text of the actor into a string to add to the overall prompt.
-The template is used to generate a portion of the prompt and each portion is assembled together to form the final prompt.
+The format is a dictionary where the key refers to one of the chat actors and the value is a string template for which to convert the content of the message into a string.
+Each message in the API input is formated into a string and these strings are assembled together to form the final prompt.

 The string template should include the `{instruction}` keyword, which will be replaced with message content from the ChatCompletions API.